LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: LLM-based Multi-Agent Blackboard System

 \paragraph{Overview:}

-An overview of our proposed method is presented in Figure~\ref{fig:overview}.
+An overview of our method is presented in Figure~\ref{fig:overview}.
 The system $\pi_{s}$ operates over the data lake $\sD$ by first partitioning $\sD$ into $C$ clusters of related files.
 Each cluster $\sD_i$ is assigned to a file agent $\pi_{f_i}$, which is responsible for handling, loading, processing, and retrieving information from the files within its cluster.
 In addition, a search agent $\pi_{s}$ is included to retrieve external information from the web that may be required to solve the problem.
 The overall system $\pi_{s}$ is composed of a main agent $\pi_{m}$, which is responsible for solving the query $q$, and a set of $C+1$ helper agents $\Pi_{\text{helper}} = \{\pi_{f_i}\}_{i=1}^{M} \cup \{\pi_{s}\}$ that provide specialized assistance.
-The query $q$ is presented to $\pi_{m}$, which iteratively selects an action $a \in \sA$ from the action space $\sA$, executes the chosen action, and observes the resulting outcome from the environment.
+The query $q$ is presented to $\pi_{m}$, which iteratively selects an action $a \in \sA$ from the action space $\sA$, executes it, and observes the outcomes.
 Among its actions, the main agent may interact with a blackboard $\beta$, a shared communication medium where it can post a request $r$ without addressing a specific sub-agent.
-The helper agents $\Pi_{\text{helper}}$ continuously monitor the blackboard, determine whether they can address a posted request, and, if so, provide their outputs on the corresponding response board $\beta_{r}$.
-These responses are then collected and made available to $\pi_{m}$, which incorporates them into its decision-making process.\footnote{Responses are not written back to the blackboard $\beta$ to avoid dependencies where one sub-agent's output could influence the behavior of others negatively.
-Instead, all responses are directed exclusively to the response board $\beta_{r}$, ensuring independent operation of sub-agents and exclusive access by the main agent $\pi_{m}$.} The main agent is limited to at most $T$ sequential actions (including actions that interact with the blackboard) to solve the query $q$, ultimately producing a program $p$ in python programming language that computes the final answer to $q$.
+The helper agents $\Pi_{\text{helper}}$ continuously monitor the blackboard, determine whether they can address a request, and, if so, provide their outputs on the corresponding response board $\beta_{r}$.
+These responses are then collected and given to $\pi_{m}$, which incorporates them into its decision-making process.\footnote{Responses aren't written to board $\beta$ to prevent cross-influence of sub-agents; instead, they are written to a board $\beta_{r}$, enabling independent operation and exclusive access by the main agent.} The main agent is limited to at most $T$ sequential actions (including blackboard interactions) to solve the query $q$, ultimately producing a python program $p$ that answers $q$.

 \paragraph{Clustering Data Lake:}